xtdb/xtdb/example/standalone_webservice/README.md

+# Run locally with Docker

+To use these steps you only need to have Docker installed, no JDK/JVM/Clojure etc. required!

-## Run locally using Docker and a persistent volume
+## Pull from Docker Hub and use a persistent volume

 ```bash
 docker pull juxt/crux-standalone-webservice:latest